tal-mat/tal-mat/README.md

 # My name is Tal 😄

 - 👩‍🎓 I’m currently learning Python and Web (HTML, CSS, JavaScript).
-- 💻 I’m looking for technological role (Entry level).
+- 💻 I’m looking for a technological role (Entry level).
 - 🎨 I will present here the current projects I am working on.
 - 📋 My CV appears on my LinkedIn (on the left).
 - ⚡ Fun fact: Marvel movies fan in front of you.